 Moving Averages are important because they can help us confirm or identify a trend.
 I recommend trying multiple MA lines with differentiating time frames on your chart.

 I use the 9 and 200 MA as it helps me identify more robust trends and possible reversals.
 There are a few ways to predict when a stock will go up using moving averages.

 Firstly, the farther the price is away from the moving average, the weaker the trend.
 A weak trend means a potential reversal is on the horizon.

 Armed with this information and confirmation from the RSI indicator, you’re well on your way to executing a winning trade.

 Secondly, you can utilize two moving averages to confirm a reversal.
-After a downtrend, for example, if the nine-day MA crosses above the 50 day MA, then the bearish trend may be reversing, signaling the start of a bullish trend.
+After a downtrend, for example, if the nine-day MA crosses above the 50-day MA, the bearish trend may be reversing, signaling the start of a bullish trend.

 Another popular momentum indicator is the moving average convergence divergence (MACD) oscillator.
-MACD shows the relationship between two moving averages and it functions as a buy and sell trigger.
+MACD shows the relationship between two moving averages and functions as a buy-and-sell trigger.

 Even though it is up to the trader’s discretion, you typically use the 12-day and 26-day exponential moving averages (EMAs).
-When the 12-day EMA is greater than the 26-day EMA, you get a +MACD value.
+When the 12-day EMA exceeds the 26-day EMA, you get a +MACD value.

-This means that upside momentum is increasing and a predictor that a stock will go up in price.
+This means that upside momentum is increasing and predicts that a stock will increase in price.